jagregory/abrash-zen-of-asm/src/chapter-07.md

 Code ends
 ```

-This code still returns the segment of `WordVar` properly, even though we don't necessarily have any idea at all as to what the name of that segment might be.
+This code still returns the segment of `WordVar`{.nasm} properly, even though we don't necessarily have any idea at all as to what the name of that segment might be.

-In short, `seg` makes it easier to work with multiple segments in multi-module programs.
+In short, `seg`{.nasm} makes it easier to work with multiple segments in multi-module programs.

 ### Joining Segments

 Selected assembler modules can share the same code and/or data segments even when multiple code and data segments are used.
 In other words, in assembler you can choose to share segments between modules or not as you choose, by contrast with high-level languages, which generally force you to choose between all or no modules sharing segments.
 (This is not always the case, however, as we'll see in Chapter 14.)

-The mechanism for joining or separating segments is the `segment` directive.
-If each of two modules has a segment of the same name, and if those segments are created as public segments (via the `public` option to the `segment` directive), then those segments will be joined into a single, shared segment.
+The mechanism for joining or separating segments is the `segment`{.nasm} directive.
+If each of two modules has a segment of the same name, and if those segments are created as public segments (via the `public`{.nasm} option to the `segment`{.nasm} directive), then those segments will be joined into a single, shared segment.
 If the segments are code segments, you can use near calls (faster and smaller than far calls) between the modules.
 If the segments are data segments, then there's no need for one module to load segment registers in order to access data in the other module.

 All in all, shared segments allow multiple-module programs to produce code that's as efficient as single-module code, with the segment registers changed as infrequently as possible.
 In the same program in which multiple modules share a given segment, however, other modules — or even other parts of the same modules — may share segments of different names, or may have segments that are private (unique to that module).
 As a result, assembler programs can strike an effective balance between performance and available memory: efficient offset-only addressing most of the time, along with access to as many segments and as much memory as the PC can handle on an as-needed basis.

-There are many ways to join segments, including grouping them and declaring them common, and there are many options to the `segment` directive.
+There are many ways to join segments, including grouping them and declaring them common, and there are many options to the `segment`{.nasm} directive.
 We need to get on with our discussion of memory addressing, so we won't cover MASM's segment-related directives further, but I strongly suggest that you carefully read the discussion of those directives in your assembler's manual.
 In fact, you should make it a point to read your assembler's manual cover to cover — it may not be the most exciting reading around, but I guarantee that there are tricks and tips in there that you'll find nowhere else.

 While we won't discuss MASM's segment-related directives again, we will explore the topic of effective segment use again in Chapter 10 (as it relates to the string instructions), Chapter 14 (as it relates to branching), and in Volume II of *The Zen of Assembly Language*.